 Pro Tip: Video can be used at all points in the sales process.
 You can use video as content on your website or blog, or record a product demo to send with a quote during the sales process.
 Your sales reps can also record short videos to invite someone to an event or to thank a customer for a recent purchase.
 Video is useful before, during and after the sale.

-Content creation is simply the process of actively engaging potential (and existing) clients by providing them with informative, educational and entertaining information.
+Content creation is simply the process of actively engaging potential (and existing) clients by providing them with informative, educational and interactive information.
 This information should live on your website and be promoted on social media and other prospect touchpoints.

 Buyers of your services and products expect to find information online that’s focused on their needs.
 In response, marketers are creating more content to attract customers organically and educate them on the sale.